-Standard and typical interview questions are important because they allow you to assess candidates by criteria that you can easily understand and communicate back to the hiring manager and team.
-Candidates that answer these interview questions well are also more likely to be a better fit..
+Typical interview questions are vital to ask because they allow you to review candidates by criteria that you can easily understand and communicate back to hiring managers.
+Job seekers who answer these Qs are are also more likely to be a better fit for your business.

 - Are you currently looking at other jobs besides ours?
 What about those roles motivated you to apply?